Minisungam/Interacties-Server/README.md

 Features may include:

 - [x] Beat Saber name and ScoreSaber rank
-- [x] Heart rate pulled from Pulsoid (through an iframe, perchance?)
+- [x] Heart rate scraped from Pulsoid
 - [x] Timed animations so everything isn't displayed all the time
 - [x] Modular component use based on parameters set on page call
 - [x] Settings in config file